gilesgamon/ssl-wmq-camel-sqs-broker/README.md

 TODO List

-Tidy paramater handling (json perhaps)
-Extend the number of parameters configured through said json (for example SQS queue names, performance parameters) Test implementation & auto remove of the MQ-MQ loopback route Paramatise / for-loop setup for routes: allow extensible number of router Tidy the server-chain.jks, which ought to be fully embedded / or fully externailsed from jar Some version tagging and paramtisation through the code Restructure some components (xml in particular) to out the stuff that is version list / plumbing stuff away from the stuff more interesting stuff (routes in particular)
+Tidy paramater handling (json perhaps) & error checking in scripts Extend the number of parameters configured through said json (for example performance parameters) Test implementation & auto remove of the MQ-MQ loopback route Add optional self deploying MQ docker instance Paramatise / for-loop setup for routes: allow extensible number of router Tidy the server-chain.jks, which ought to be fully embedded / or fully externailsed from jar Some version tagging and paramtisation through the code Restructure some components (xml in particular) to out the stuff that is version list / plumbing stuff away from the stuff more interesting stuff (routes in particular)

-DONE
+Clean up of ECR
+Deployment of MQ Docker setup
+There's some opportunity to streamline some of the terraform stuff

 DONE: Repo to build (using Docker) the jar file, having installed IBM Java, so that it can be deployed without maven and a lot of in-situ build process.
 DONE: another repo - Develop terraform (possibly related to above) to deploy artefacts
 DONE: Provide terraform for creation of IAM role, with minimum specific capabilities for SQS

 VARS required:

-export ACCESS_KEY=''
-export SECRET_KEY=''

 // Just the raw PEM text : had to write a small (messy) handler to tidy this up export CLIENT_KEY=''